BurlingtonCodeAcademy/codelikethis/public/lessons/javascript/loops.md

 # functional decomposition

-The first thing we'll do is *decompose* the problem into two smaller problems:
+The first thing we'll do is **decompose** the problem into two smaller problems:

 1. counting from 1 to 8
 2. printing the correct message for each line

 *Decomposition* is one of the most important skills in programming.
-It lets you focus.
+It lets you focus on one task at a time.

 Also known as "*divide and conquer*".

-Introducing a *function* is the most straightforward way to embody a smaller task.
+Introducing a **function** is the most straightforward way to embody a smaller task.

 [Modular Decomposition](http://www.cs.columbia.edu/~evs/songs/Modular_20Decomposition.mp3) song by Eric Siegel, Ph.D.